Learn Classical Guitar with my Education Series

 Absolute Beginner

-Proceed through the book and video lessons while simultaneously using the technique section at the back of the book as a technique routine.
+Proceed through my method book and video lessons while simultaneously using the technique section at the back of the book as a technique routine.
 The exercises might seem simple but they are the foundation of your playing so keep practicing them with more and more refinement.
+Review the sitting and hand positions often as they will need constant reevaluation.

 Late-Beginner